emmaremy/peripeteia/README.md

 # Peripeteia

-This is the website for Swarthmore College's Peripeteia.
+This is the old website for Swarthmore College's Peripeteia (through Spring 2018).
 Please contact me with any questions about Peripeteia or this website.